jlatina/finalproject/README.md

 }
 ```
  ### Running Program
- 1. Navigate through terminal to the location of main.cpp
+ 1. Navigate to the location of main.cpp using terminal
- 2. Compile file
+ 2. Compile file with g++
  3. Run executable